EnosRocha/desafioEstagioJavaBackEnd_EnosRocha/README.md

 ## Description
 The objective is provide a efficient solution for the task management problem in a safe and simples way.

+For a clean and scalable code was a dopted a DOMAIN-DRIVEN-DESIGN(DDD), so the code is completly decoupled and even though the main framework be changed the business rules could be preserved untouched.

 Main features:
 - CRUD